Ijon Tichy: Space Pilot: Plot

-Ijon Tichy, a sort of Baron Munchausen in space, navigates the universe in his "three-bedroom rocket".
+Ijon Tichy, a sort of Baron Munchausen in space, navigates the universe in his "three-bedroom rocket", which looks like a French press with windows from the outside.
 His homemade female robot Analoge Halluzinelle, a hologramme, is his ubiquitous companion.
 The part is played by Nora Tschirner.
 Together they experience various adventures on alien planets, inside cosmic eddies, or within their own spacecraft.
-Tichy narrates the stories with an artificial Eastern European accent.
+Tichy narrates the stories with an artificial Eastern European accent, a nod towards the origin of the show (based on stories by Polish writer Stanisław Lem).
 The plot features many comic and satirically exaggerated situations that are often aimed at popular genres.

+Other recurring characters in the films are professor Tarantoga, Tarantoga's humanoid assistant Mel, and doctor Miroslav Spamy.

 Production

 The series is based on The Star Diaries and other works by Stanisław Lem that involve Ijon Tichy.
 From this material, Randa Chahoud, Dennis Jacobsen and Oliver Jahn, fellow students at the German Film and Television Academy Berlin (dffb), created two short films Aus den Sterntagebüchern des Ijon Tichy [From the Star Diaries of Ijon Tichy] (1999) and Aus den Sterntagebüchern des Ijon Tichy II (2000).
 The former won the audience award at the Hamburg International Short Film Festival in 1999.
 In 2005, Chahoud, Jacobsen and Jahn founded a production company, Kosmische Kollegen [Cosmic Colleagues].
 Together with Karsten Aurich of Sabotage Films and dffb they were contracted by the ZDF network to realise the television series.

 The set utilises numerous retro style items like household tools from the 1980s and 90s.
 Tichy's spacecraft is a giant French press that looks like an old Berlin apartment inside.
 Alien characters have been created with deliberately simple means.
 Many of the alien and robot characters utilized various forms of puppetry and animatronics.
 The first season was shot in Oliver Jahn's former apartment and since he moved house between the two seasons his original home was recreated in a studio for the filming of the second season.